asbhogal/Fyrre-Magazine/README.md

 <strong>Disclaimer</strong>

-As far as the developer's knowledge goes, all the people mentioned in the previous responses are purely fictionalized.
-Any resemblance to individuals or entities, living or dead, is entirely coincidental.
-The developer bears no responsibility for any such resemblance.
+As far as the developer is aware all the individuals mentioned in this website are purely fictionalized.
+Any resemblance to individuals or entities, living or dead, is entirely coincidental and the developer bears no responsibility for any such resemblance.